 Content

 Batch/Bulk loading.
 Snapshot of Scopus content (Core records, author records, and affiliation records) from June 2013.
 The content will be in the current XOCS storage format (not syndication format).
 This implies that certain content that is currently available to FAST for indexing will not be present in the PoC and this may impact functionality that can be tested.
 This is most pronounced in the author records since associated institution record information will not have been merged into the author records.
 The Content will be provided in S3 buckets with appropriate IAM credentials for retrieval.
-Signed URLS for the ‘keys’ to the assets stored in the S3 buckets will be provided.
+Signed URLS for the ‘keys’ to the assets stored in the S3 buckets are provided in the appendix.
 The snapshot consists of:

-50,773,230 core records.
+50,773,230 core records stored in the abstract-xml S3 bucket.

-49,705,979 author records
+49,705,979 author records stored in the author-xml S3 bucket

-8,163,349 affiliation records
+8,163,349 affiliation records stored in the affiliation-xml S3 bucket.

-0 dummy records (dummies are excluded)

-0 patent records (patents are excluded)

 In addition to the raw content, the loading system must compute current corpus-wide statistical measurements and make them searchable in the index.
 One of the prime requirements for the Scopus product is the need for a tight synchronization of derived document statistic counts between the search index and content repository as modifications to the corpus are made.
 The proposed solution must ensure this synchronization.

 Current publication count for each author.